All Episodes

 Don't faint.

-Somebody who is hosting an opinion show like Sean does here on t on television as well, can opine, as I opine as a talk show host myself.
+Somebody who is hosting an opinion show, like Sean does here on television as well, can opine, as I opine as a talk show host myself.

-You wouldn't have every single paper, uh, every single blogger out there.
+You wouldn't have every single paper, every single blogger out there.

 Why?

-So if the media is trying to take down Trump as uh you say, and I don't think the media is trying to, if so, they're not very successful because they're pretty much uh neck and neck.
+So if the media is trying to take down Trump, as you say, and I don't think the media is trying to, if so, they're not very successful because they're pretty much neck and neck.

 The reason his numbers drop, I believe, is because of the negative press coverage.

-I well, I do well if that's the case, then that could also be said for Hillary, and that could be said for Hillary prior to her having an and the Democratic nomination when Senator Sanders was still a possibility.
+And that could be said for Hillary prior to her having the Democratic nomination when Senator Sanders was still a possibility.

-I don't think we're gonna see any really reliable polls until Labor Day weekend.
+I don't think we're going to see any really reliable polls until Labor Day weekend.

 I agree with you.

-I agree with you there, but I just I disagree it's the negative press.
+I agree with you there, but I disagree.

 He brings his own negative press by making irresponsible statements.

-And I think I th I think I think I think uh attacking uh Captain Cant's father um really uh hurt him uh because most Americans, regardless of their ideology, know the sacrifices that our military makes.
+And I think attacking Captain Khan's father really hurt him because most Americans, regardless of their ideology, know the sacrifices that our military makes.

 Let me go to another issue with you guys.

-I think we uh we've kind of beat this to death.
+I think we've kind of beat this to death.

-I don't think we're gonna get any further on this.
+I don't think we're going to get any further on this.

-There were audio recordings in 2014 of Hillary Clinton from the early eighties of a very frank and detailed assessment of the most significant criminal case of her entire legal career, and that was defending a man that was accused of raping a twelve-year-old little girl.
+There were audio recordings in 2014 of Hillary Clinton from the early 80s of a very frank and detailed assessment of the most significant criminal case of her entire legal career, and that was defending a man that was accused of raping a 12-year-old little girl.

-Now, the same year that she married Bill, Clinton agreed to serve as the court appointed attorney for this guy by the name of Thomas Alfred Taylor, 41-year-old accused of raping this twelve-year-old girl after luring this girl into a car.
+Now, the same year that she married Bill, Clinton agreed to serve as the court-appointed attorney for this guy by the name of Thomas Alfred Taylor, 41-year-old, accused of raping this 12-year-old girl after luring this girl into a car.

-Now the recordings had never been reported prior to 2014, and uh she actually it includes her suggestion that she knew that Taylor was guilty at the time, which I think is very significant.
+Now, the recordings had never been reported prior to 2014, and she actually includes her suggestion that she knew that Taylor was guilty at the time, which I think is very significant.

-And she brags about using a legal technicality to plead her client who faced thirty years' life in prison down to a lesser charge.
+And she brags about using a legal technicality to plead her client who faced 30 years' life in prison down to a lesser charge.

-Well now the woman who forty years later is speaking up, the child rape victim, and called Hillary a liar who defended her rapist by quote, smearing her, blocking evidence, laughing that she knew he was guilty.
+Well, now the woman, who 40 years later, is speaking up, the child rape victim, and called Hillary a liar who defended her rapist by, quote, smearing her, blocking evidence, laughing that she knew he was guilty.

 In other words, the tapes that are referred to.